PostHog/posthog/README.md

 - Safely roll out features to select users or cohorts with feature flags
 - Connect to external services and manage data flows with PostHog CDP

-PostHog can be deployed in the EU or US and is fully SOC 2 compliant.
+PostHog is available with hosting in the EU or US and is fully SOC 2 compliant.
 It's free to get started and your first 1 million events (and 15k replays) are free every month.
 We're constantly adding new features, such as user surveys!

 ## Table of Contents